hauptem/F5-Multisite-Dashboard/INSTALLATION.md

 #### Pool 2 - dashboard-dns_udp53_pool

 This pool monitors DNS resolver availability.
-The Front-end iRule will check member state for this pool and fail back gracefully to IP-only mode if all members in this pool are down.
+The Frontend iRule will check member state for this pool and fail back gracefully to IP-only mode if all members in this pool are down.

 1. Navigate to **Local Traffic → Pools → Pool List**
 2. Click **Create**